Skip to main content

 VA issues ratings for restless leg syndrome for each individual leg affected.
 The ratings start at 10 percent and increase based on severity.

-When issuing a rating for restless leg syndrome, VA will often consider the additional evidence.
-This could include the amount of times a veteran has sought treatment and how effective treatment has been.
+For veterans trying to become rated for RLS, VA will often consider additional evidence before issuing its decision.
+This could include the number of times a veteran has sought treatment and how effective treatment has been.

-More specifically, VA rates restless leg syndrome under Diagnostic Code 8620, which relates to neuritis.
-The ratings may also range from mild to severe:
+VA rates restless leg syndrome by “analogy” under Diagnostic Code 8620, which relates to neuritis of the sciatic nerve, or occasionally Diagnostic Code 8103 for convulsive tics.
+The ratings range from mild to severe.

 • Mild – 10%